 There are similar taxes on the state level.
 For example, Delaware requires withholding taxes, contributions to the employment insurance tax fund, and more.
 We recommend consulting with the Department of Revenue and the Division of Unemployment Insurance to learn what taxes apply to you and your business.

-Every Delaware business with employees should get workers’ compensation insurance; if an employee is injured on the job, you’ll be expected to pay for care, or your insurance policy will pay the workers’ compensation benefits.
-That’s why a workers’ compensation policy is highly recommended.
+Every Delaware business with employees must get workers’ compensation insurance; if an employee is injured on the job, you’ll be expected to pay for care, or your insurance policy will pay the workers’ compensation benefits.
 For more information on this policy, check out the Workers’ Compensation FAQs by the Department of Labor.

 If you haven’t already obtained a general liability policy, we highly recommend that you do so when you bring employees into the business.
 The more people you have involved in a business, the higher your risk of needing general liability insurance.